From the Beginning,

 Fisk Jubilee Singers Perform

-January 30, 1896 – The Fisk Jubilee Singers performed a concert with The Mozart Society and Raymond Augustus Lawson under auspices of Ladies Aid Society of First Baptist Church on January 30, 1896.
+January 30, 1896 – The Fisk Jubilee Singers performed a concert with The Mozart Society and Raymond Augustus Lawson under auspices of the Ladies Aid Society of First Baptist Church on January 30, 1896.

 Rev. Sam Jones Revival